the-swerve/botinator/readme.md

 The bot will announce '420!' once everyday at 4:20pm

-## Start your bot when you're done binding stuff
+## Start your bot when you're done binding listeners

 	bot.live()